What Is Irritable Bowel Syndrome (IBS)?

 Where Do the Symptoms of IBS Occur in the Digestive System?

-The symptoms of IBS often occur within 90 minutes of meals.5 This reflects the time it takes for the food to reach the small intestine.4 Recent scientific and clinical evidence suggests the small intestine is the site of the disruption in the lining of the gut (gut mucosal barrier) and localized immune activation,3 and where transit time can also be disrupted.
+The symptoms of IBS often occur within 90 minutes of meals.6 This reflects the time it takes for the food to reach the small intestine.4 Recent scientific and clinical evidence suggests the small intestine is the site of the disruption in the lining of the gut (gut mucosal barrier) and reversible, localized, low-grade immune activation,3 and where transit time can also be disrupted.
 Thus, food can move too fast or too slow, causing diarrhea, constipation or both.
 This is also the site where abdominal pain originates, probably from irritated nerve endings in the gut or from trapped gas.

 IBgard® is designed to deliver its ingredients in the small intestine – the site of the gut mucosal barrier disruption.